 Our support for these standards and principles is embedded in our Code of Business Conduct, Human Rights Policy and Supplier Code of Conduct.
 All of our business operations, as well as partner and supplier relationships, are guided by these principles.
 All employees review and subscribe to the Code of Business Conduct.
 Processes are in place to identify, monitor, prevent and mitigate human rights abuses.
 These processes are created to promote accountability and implement remediation when needed.

-The Lexmark Ethics Line (1-866-477-2029) is a 24-hour, international toll-free telephone number established to assist Lexmark employees with concerns that something improper has occurred or might be occurring.
+The Lexmark Ethics Line (https://lexmark.ethicspoint.com) is an online resource established to assist Lexmark employees with concerns that something improper has occurred or might be occurring.
 A third-party provider operates the Ethics Line.
-Calls are reported to Lexmark for investigation and reviewed by Lexmark senior management.
+Comments are reported to Lexmark for investigation and reviewed by Lexmark senior management.

 Employees are free to report, without fear of retaliation, any activity or condition that may violate the policy prohibiting human trafficking to the Global Human Trafficking Hotline at 1-844-888-FREE.